PSU-OIT-ARC/elasticmodels/README.md

     car = Car(license="PYNERD", color="red", type=1, description="A beautiful car")
     car.save()

-The object will be saved in Elasticsearch too.
+The object will be saved in Elasticsearch too (using a signal handler).
 To get a pre-filtered Elasticsearch-DSL Search instance, use:

     Car.search.all()